martindbp/merkl/docs/README_template.md

-# MerkL - flexible ML pipelines in Python with great caching
+# MerkL - ML pipelines in pure Python with great caching

 MerkL is a tool for creating ML pipelines in pure Python that are useful for development and experimentation, but also easy to deploy to production without